mmarat01/leet/README.md

 a leetcode a day keeps the unemployment away

-...
-i try to do these daily
+- so i try to do these daily
-count: 5